OasisLMF/OasisPlatform/docs/first-steps.rst

 for Flower, the celery management application, browse to http://localhost:5555.)

-Calling the server
+Calling the Server
 ------------------

 The API server provides a REST interface which is described here.
-You can use any suitable command line client such as ``curl`` or `httpie <www.httpie.org>`_  to make individual API calls, but a custom Python client may be a better option - for this you can use the `OasisAPIClient <https://github.com/OasisLMF/OasisAPIClient>`_ repository.
+You can use any suitable command line client such as ``curl`` or `httpie <www.httpie.org>`_  to make individual API calls, but a custom Python client may be a better option - for this you can use the `OasisAPIClient repository <https://github.com/OasisLMF/OasisAPIClient>`_.

-To run the example API client tester (located in ``src/utils``; for a generic Oasis model) first install the Oasis API client requirements
+Oasis provides a built-in client ``model_api_tester.py`` (located in ``src/oasisapi_client``) which is an executable multi-threaded script that can generate model analyses given the locations of the model inputs and analysis settings JSON file (see the `OasisAPIClient repository <https://github.com/OasisLMF/OasisAPIClient>`_ or `OasisAPIClient documentation site <https://oasislmf.github.io/OasisAPIClient/>`_ for more information).
+First install the Oasis API client requirements

 ::

     pip install -r src/oasisapi_client/requirements.py

-and then call the tester using
+As an example, you can run analyses for a generic Oasis model provided in this repository (model data and analysis settings JSON file are located in the ``tests/data`` subfolder) using

 ::

-    python ./src/utils/api_tester.py -i localhost:8001 -a tests/data/analysis_settings.json -d tests/data/input -o tests/data/output -n 1 -v
+    python ./src/oasisapi_client/model_api_tester.py -s <API server URL:port> -a tests/data/analysis_settings.json -i tests/data/input -o tests/data/output -n 1 -v